jacktrusler/cheat_sheets/docs/fedora.md

 ### Getting Connected to a VPN
 Fedora comes with built in [NetworkManager-openconnect.](https://src.fedoraproject.org/rpms/NetworkManager-openconnect)

-This means you can connect to a cis
+This means you can connect to a Cisco Network using the built in vpn settings manager under
+Settings > Network > (Press the + to add a network)